 Pomeranians Adoption and Rescue Pomeranian

 In the event that pricing is a significant concern delay the purchase or consider the option of Pomeranian adoption.
 Pet Shelters and Pomeranian rescue frequently come to the aid of Pet Shop Pomeranians and Pom dogs bred by backyarder breeders.
 There will be a minimal price for most rescue Pomeranians, as no such thing as adopt a Pomeranian puppy free exists.

 These unfortunate little dogs are usually rejected because of behavioural problems, health issues or just the sad fact the dream puppy did not turn out small and cute like the famous Pomeranian Boo .
 Registered Pomeranians bred by a SHOW breeder are rarely surrendered to an animal shelter.

 It’s often impossible to fully determine show quality until he becomes an adult.
 The higher the quality you want, the more time you’ll spend looking for him.
 A pet may be found in a couple of months but if you want a breeding-quality dog, you may wait a year before achieving success.
 Lastly, finding a great show dog might take you a few years.

 Pet Pomeranian or Companion Quality

 A pet Pom puppy generally has at least one trait that stops him from being a suitable show dog.
 He may have minor issues such as larger ears.
 He may have major “problems” including not having much of a coat or being too big.
-One common issue in the male Poms is when one or both testicles don’t fully descend.
+One common issue in the male Poms is he is entire or not.

 There’s nothing wrong with the health of a pet-quality Pomeranian.
 He’ll still have a great temperament.
 Acting as a companion or pet is regarded as the most significant task a Pomeranian dog can fulfil so owners will regard this type as being of the utmost highest quality.

 Better Kennel Club and AKC Pomeranian breeders generally will sell puppies that are pet quality with the proviso that they be desexed or that their registration be limited.
 If your Pom ends up becoming a higher quality dog, the breeder can remove the limitation on the registration.